 File names

-Please name your files [artist name] 01, [artist name] 02… for digital formats and CD, and [artist name] A1, [artist name] A2… for vinyl or cassette, and add the track titles only to your order sheet.
+Please name your files [artist name] 01, [artist name] 02… for digital formats and CD, and [artist name] A1, [artist name] A2… for vinyl or cassette, and add the track titles only to the order sheet.

 We will stick to this convention during the mastering process.
 Titles and other tags are added to the DDP image and other formats once you’ve approved the master.